iron-io/docs/worker/languages/go/index.md

 Now look at the task list in HUD and you should see your task show up and go from "queued" to "running" to "completed".

-Now that we know it works, let’s queue up a bunch of tasks from code.
+Now that we know it works, let’s queue up a bunch of tasks from code. **Note**: Once you upload a code package, you can queue as many tasks as you'd like against it.
+You only need to re-upload the code package when your code changes.

 ### Queue Tasks To The New Worker